 With the introduction of smartphones and tablets, a wide world of opportunities has opened its gates for audio musicians.

 Now, there are great apps to spice up your drumming education and experiments while enjoying a lot of fun.

 1. Drum Knee 3D (iOS)

 This finger-drum app is the first on this list, but you can be sure it’s the last one too.
 It is a unique application because it allows the user to play the bass drum machine using their foot.

-In terms of functionality, it is pretty simple to use the app.
+In terms of functionality, it is pretty simple to use the app for drummers.
 You place the phone on your knee and kick your foot as if you are stepping on the bass pedal.